nacho692/pa-dlna-chromecast/docs/source/development.rst

 DLNA Device Registration
 """"""""""""""""""""""""

-For a new DLNA device to be registered, ``pa-dlna`` must establish the network address to be used in the URL that must be  advertised to the DLNA device in the ``SetAVTransportURI`` SOAP action, so that the DLNA device may initiate the HTTP session and start the streaming.
-This depends on which event triggered this
+For a new DLNA device to be registered, ``pa-dlna`` must establish the **local** network address to be used in the URL that must be  advertised to the DLNA device in the ``SetAVTransportURI`` and ``SetNextAVTransportURI`` SOAP actions, so that the DLNA device may initiate the HTTP session and start the streaming.
+This depends on which event triggered this registration:
-registration:

   Reception of the  unicast response to an UPnP MSEARCH SSDP.
     The destination address of the SSDP response is the address that is being